chanind/chanind.github.io/_posts/2021-06-10-word2vec-gender-bias.markdown

 ## Go forth and explore!

 The final result is online at [chanind.github.io/word2vec-gender-bias-explorer](https://chanind.github.io/word2vec-gender-bias-explorer), and you can see all the codoe at [github.com/chanind/word2vec-gender-bias-explorer](https://github.com/chanind/word2vec-gender-bias-explorer).
 If you have any ideas to improve the code please open an issue or submit a pull request.
 Contributions and improvements are always welcome!

-### *Shameless plug*

-I'm interested in doing a PhD in NLP in 2022, and would love to work with researchers doing NLP work in the meantime.
-Please reach out at [chanindav@gmail.com](mailto:chanindav@gmail.com) if you have a project I can be a part of!